-MUSC 3/4: Music Theory
+MUSC 003: Music Theory

-MUSC 6: Introduction to Music Education
+MUSC 006: Introduction to Music Education

-MUSC 10: Music Appreciation
+MUSC 010: Music Appreciation

-MUSC 20: Musicianship
+MUSC 020: Musicianship

-Troy Davis is Professor of Music and Director of Instrumental Music and Jazz Studies at West Valley College in Saratoga.
-He is the Director Emeritus of the Oakland Municipal Band, and the Resident Conductor of the San Francisco Wind Ensemble.
-He was the Interim Music Director of the San Francisco State University Wind Ensemble for the 2014–2015 academic year and has served as a guest conductor for the Hayward-La Honda Music Camp, Cazadero Music Camp, the Peninsula Youth Orchestra, the Holy Names College Youth Concerto Festival, the Contra Costa County Honor Jazz Band, the North Tahoe County Honor Band, the Fremont Unified School District Honor Band, and Summer Music at Stanley, as well as on international tours to China, Canada, Australia, Brazil, Ireland, Italy, and Austria.
+Troy Davis is the Director of Instrumental Music and Jazz Studies at West Valley College in Saratoga and an adjunct faculty in the Music Education Department at Boston University.
+He is the Camp Director for Hayward-La Honda Music Camp, the Director Emeritus of the Oakland Municipal Band, and was the Interim Music Director of the San Francisco State University Wind Ensemble for the 2014–2015 academic year.
+He has served as a guest conductor for the San Francisco Wind Ensemble (now SF Wind Symphony), Cazadero Music Camp, the Peninsula Youth Orchestra, the Holy Names College Youth Concerto Festival, the Contra Costa County Honor Jazz Band, the North Tahoe County Honor Band, the Palo Alto Unified School District Honor Band, the Fremont Unified School District Honor Band, and Summer Music at Stanley, as well as on international tours to China, Canada, Australia, Brazil, Ireland, Italy, and Austria.